Numerator Consumer Goods Price Index (CGPI)

 Methodology

-Numerator’s consumer inflation measure is constructed using both base-period and current-period quantity weights to combine item prices, an approach that is consistent with the structure of the U.S. Bureau of Economic Analysis’ PCE Price Index.
+Numerator’s consumer inflation measure is constructed using both base-period and current-period quantity weights to combine item prices, an approach that shares structural similarities with the U.S. Bureau of Economic Analysis’ PCE Price Index.
+Numerator’s Consumer Goods Price Index index reflects what consumers actually purchased in each period, using verified household transactions rather than fixed baskets or survey-modeled weights used by traditional inflation measures.

-The index is calculated from verified, item-level transactions provided by a panel of 200,000 geographically and demographically representative U.S. households.
-These data include purchases across everyday categories such as grocery, household goods, and health and beauty, but do not include gasoline.
-The data capture changes in consumer purchasing behavior when prices change, including brand switching, downsizing, and shifts in where consumers buy.
+The index is calculated from an average of approximately 7 million verified, item-level transactions each month provided by a panel of 200,000 geographically and demographically representative U.S. households.
+These data include purchases across categories such as grocery, household goods, and health and beauty.
+Since the index uses receipt-level purchase data, Numerator’s CGPI reflects the actual prices consumers pay after promotions, coupons, and loyalty discounts are applied.
+The data capture changes in consumer purchasing behavior when prices change, including brand switching, downsizing, and shifts in where consumers buy in real-time.

-Values are aggregated monthly to produce index levels and month-over-month and year-over-year percent changes, providing a current view of inflation trends.
-The dataset uses verified household purchase data from the demand side, offering visibility into consumer behavior as prices evolve.
+Values are aggregated monthly to produce index levels and month-over-month and year-over-year percent changes, providing a current view of inflation trends that can be viewed across demographic groups to explain how inflation is experienced across different segments of the population.

 The Numerator CGPI’s year-over-year inflation measure has a 0.93 correlation with the PCE Food and Beverage index since 2019.